How a Persian Carpet Is Made

 Tibetan Knot

-Influenced by Tibetan weaving traditions, this method loops yarn around a rod, creating rows of loops that are later cut or left intact, depending on the desired texture.
+influenced by external traditions, creates looped rows that are later cut or left intact depending on the desired texture.

 Weaving the Rows